forderud/ComSamples/README.md

 In the STA case COM pointers can only be called by the associated thread.
 The COM pointer need to be explicitly marshaled before they can be accessed by a different thread.
 This is handled automatically in .Net but needs to be performed explicitly with [`RoGetAgileReference`](https://learn.microsoft.com/en-us/windows/win32/api/combaseapi/nf-combaseapi-rogetagilereference) and `IAgileReference::Resolve` in C++ as done by the [ComMarshal](support/ComMarshal.hpp) sample.
 Marshaling between threads is not required in the MTA case.

+See [Tips for debugging of COM marshaling problems](MarshalDebug.md) if facing COM marshaling problems.

 ## Intermediate topics

 ### Registry entries